• Menu

 Rules and Regulations:

 • Articles that are marked “retained” will be kept at the end of the fair and will become the property of the sponsor of that class.
+Thank you to all of our generous sponsors!

 Special prizes: